leander-grech/CCE5502-RL-Assignment-2025/README.md

 [//]: # ()
 [//]: # ( > Contact: your.email@plus.ac.at)

-Welcome to the **RL Bootcamp Tutorial**!
-This tutorial guides you through fundamental reinforcement learning (RL) techniques using a classic robotics locomotion task.
+This assignment guides you through fundamental reinforcement learning (RL) techniques using a classic robotics locomotion task.
 We will train an agent to walk, introduce a "domain shift" by changing the agent's body, observe the consequences, and then explore strategies for adaptation.

 ## Learning Goals
  - Learn the basics of continuous control problems in a didactic and visual way.